Marine Bilge Pumps: The Ultimate Guide for Ships

 Large vessels almost always use centrifugal pumps.
 These boats need the high capacities that only these can deliver.

-You may use other types of pumps, such as diaphragms, for completely clearing out the bilge well.
-But for bilge transfer and emergency situations, nothing can match the output of centrifugal bilge pumps.
+You may use other types of pumps, such as diaphragms, for thoroughly clearing out the bilge well.
+But for bilge transfer and emergencies, nothing can match the output of centrifugal bilge pumps.

 You can also connect these horizontal pumps to elaborate pipe systems that use valves to control where the water comes from and where it goes.